exercism/problem-specifications/exercises/dot-dsl/description.md

 to create graph data structures.
 However, unlike the DOT Language, our DSL will be an internal DSL for use only in our language.

-More information about the difference between internal and external DSL can be found [here](https://martinfowler.com/bliki/DomainSpecificLanguage.html).
+More information about the difference between internal and external DSLs can be found [here](https://martinfowler.com/bliki/DomainSpecificLanguage.html).